-The AHW Healthier World Implementation Grants Program is designed to enable teams of faculty, staff and students from multiple Johns Hopkins University schools or divisions to partner with local organizations in order to, scale up seed-project solutions in low- and middle-income countries (LMICs), collect data to evaluate and report results, design innovation products or implement services and plan next steps towards full project implementation.
+The AHW Healthier World Impact Grants (formerly known as Implementation Grants) are designed to enable teams of faculty, staff and students from multiple Johns Hopkins University schools or divisions to partner with local organizations in order to, scale up seed-project solutions in low- and middle-income countries (LMICs), collect data to evaluate and report results, design innovation products or implement services and plan next steps towards full project implementation.
 These grants are intended for project concepts that are further progressed than seed grant programs, and will provide funding for a period of up to 3 years.

-- Teams are eligible to apply for an Implementation Grant without previously applying for a Planning Grant.
-Please note, receipt of a Planning Grant does not guarantee a team will receive an Implementation Grant.
+Teams are eligible to apply for an Impact Grant without previously applying for a Launchpad Grant.
+Please note, receipt of a Launchpad Grant does not guarantee a team will receive an Impact Grant.

 If you have questions, please contact firstname.lastname@example.org